 Prior consent is necessary before sending out cookies.

 According to the Data Protection Act, users can ask for the erasure of their personal data only if the data is unlawfully obtained, incomplete, out of date, not necessary for the purposes it has been collected for, or if it is inaccurate.
 A user cannot request data deletion without a reason, as in other countries.

 Turkish law also tends to harmonize with EU law.
 It doesn’t require explicit consent for each and every purpose you collect data for, but you’re prohibited from sending out cookies before getting users’ consent.

 The consent has to be given freely.
 It is valid only if you have informed the user about the reasons and the ways you collect and use data.
 Finally, you have to delete or anonymize the data upon a user’s request.

 The Protection of Personal Information Act 4 of 2013 of South Africa obliges you to get a voluntary consent from your users before getting and processing their data.

-Qatar was the first Gulf country to pass a data protection law back in 2016.
-It requires getting a prior consent before collecting data.
-Bahrain hasn’t passed a separate law yet, nor has the United Arab Emirates (where Dubai and Abu Dhabi are located).
+Qatar was the first Gulf country to pass a data protection law back in 2016 and Bahrain followed with its Personal Data Protection Law in 2019.
+Both laws are heavily influenced by the EU laws and both require getting prior consent before collecting data.
+United Arab Emirates (where Dubai and Abu Dhabi are located) are in the process of preparing a GDPR-like law.
 The Dubai International Finance Centre, however, has a data protection law since 2007.
-It requires consent for processing of users’ personal information.
+It requires consent for the processing of users’ personal information.